BalikhinLB/BalikhinLB/README.md

 - 👋 Hi, I’m @BalikhinLB
-- 👀 I’m interested in java, and all arround this.
+- 👀 I’m interested in java and all arround this.
 - 📫 How to reach me:
   balikhin.lb@gmail.com